 Los Angeles/Anaheim city guide

 The Los Angeles area is a great many things — sunny (most of the time), spread out (look no further for the definition of urban sprawl), diverse (in so many different ways).
 These same adjectives can be applied to the sports venues that dot the landscape of Southern California, or the Southland, as locals call it.
 There are quite a few of them and each brings its own distinct attributes, from quaint (Dodger Stadium) to futuristic (Staples Center) to historic (the L.A.
 Coliseum and Rose Bowl) to, well, suburban (Angel Stadium and Honda Center).
-And yes, they are all worth seeing, but would the authors of a blog about sports travel tell you any differently?
+And yes, they are all worth seeing, but would the authors of a site about sports travel tell you any differently?

 The Southland’s sheer size demands that you have a car to navigate it, and in some respects that makes it a daunting place to visit for tourists — there just isn’t enough time to see everything, and some of the places on folks’ lists seem too far-flung to reach.
 Planning and familiarity with the geography, of course, can mitigate a lot of those factors, and hopefully that’s where this City Guide comes in.
 Los Angeles is where we live and where we grew up, so we hope we can help you plan the perfect sports trip to Southern California.
 Just don’t blame us for all the traffic you’re bound to get stuck in, please.